jackdewinter/pymarkdown/newdocs/src/plugins/rule_md040.md

 ```
 ````

-> **Explanation**: The fenced code block above specifies `python` as the language identifier immediately after the opening fence.
-This satisfies the rule because the presence of a non-whitespace language string enables syntax highlighting and improves readability.
+> **Explanation**: The fenced code block above specifies `python` as the language
+> identifier immediately after the opening fence.
+This satisfies the rule because
+> the presence of a non-whitespace language string enables syntax highlighting and

-This scenario demonstrates that any non-whitespace string after the opening fence satisfies the rule, even if it is not a recognized programming language.
+> improves readability.

+Unlike the previous example, which uses a well-known language (`python`), this case uses a non-standard identifier to demonstrate that the rule only requires a non-whitespace string after the opening fence.

 ````Markdown
 ```custom-identifier